OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 * Usage of a minimum Android OS version
 * Detection of activated USB Debugging
 * Detection of encrypted device
-* Detection of rooted device (see also OMTG-ENV-006)
+* Detection of rooted device (see also "Testing Root Detection")

 #### Static Analysis